Sleep Hygiene explained

-So many people are looking for that "magic pill" that will take all of their stresses and worries away.
+So many people are looking for that "magic pill" that will take all of their stresses and worries away, how to calm down.
 Ideally, this pill should fix things.
 It should make life better — easier, happier, and more enjoyable overall.

 Many people seek this pill in the form of a new relationship, a better job, an improved physique, or even an actual medication or drug.
 And while some of these solutions certainly may work to better your life, what if you had an even better “magic pill” right in front of you?
 A full-proof, cures everything, 100% free, available in unlimited supply, all-natural magic pill.